-This article provides an easy reference guide for developing buyer personas that can assist sales and marketing teams.
+This article provides an easy reference guide for developing buyer personas that can assist sales and marketing teams in acing that first meeting with your customer.
 It also includes a free editable buyer persona template, to help guide your team in developing buyer personas.

 Buyer personas versus Ideal customer profiles